 In 2009 Primosten’s vineyards were presented as the UNESCO candidate for the register of the World cultural heritage.
 The picture of Primošten’s vineyards is exhibited in the main building of the UN in New York.

 Murter village is known for the fishing tradition, village Betina is known for the building of wooden ships, the smallest inhabited island on the Adriatic coast Krapanj – is known for the sponge fishing tradition, island Zlarin is known for the coral fishing tradition, and the island Prvic is known as the island of innovations thanks to Faust Vrancic – inventor of the first usable parachute in the human history.

-Sibenik’s kitchen is a typical Dalmatian kitchen.
-Typical Dalmatian kitchen represents dishes with aromatic plants and olive.
-The so called “sir iz misine” (sheep cheese) is an autochthonous product, which has strong, refined and unforgettable taste, smell and flavor, is formed in the natural shape of a ball, and it has been delivered at the market place.
+Sibenik’s cuisine is a typical Dalmatian cuisine.
+Typical Dalmatian cuisine represents dishes with aromatic plants and olive.
+The so called “sir iz misine” (sheep cheese) is an autochthonous product, which has strong, refined and unforgettable taste, smell and flavor, formed in the natural shape of a ball, and it has been delivered at the market place.
 It suites best with the domestic bread made under ‘peka’ and aromatic red wine.
 This Region is also famous for red wine Babis which is produced from Primosten’s world-known red-grape sorts.
 Smoked ham of Drnis is another gastronomic delicacies awarded many times because of its quality and technology of preparation.